Freshly baked chamomile shortbread cookies on a sheet pan

 • Add the salt and stir to incorporate.
 Add the powdered sugar; mix until combined.

 • Sift together the flours and dried chamomile.
-Remove any large pieces of stem that make it through the sifter, if necessary.
+(If using whole dry chamomile buds, grind them into a powder first.
+Remove any large pieces of stem that make it through the sifter, if necessary.)

 • Add flour mix to butter mixture; stir just until combined.